epfl-ada/ada-2020-project-milestone-p3-p3_the-social-impacters/task_A_results.md

 - The feature for which the two scores differ the most (on a relative scale) is `S_pss`, which represents the perceived stress of the mother of the households.

 We conclude that our feature importance scores agree to some extent quantitatively with the paper coefficients.
-But we advise not to rely too much on them, and rather only use the qualitative information of the ranking, which seems more robust.
+But we advise not to rely too much on them, and rather only use the qualitative information of the ranking, which is probably more robust.